sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Setting the NW role as a member of the azure_pg_admin role.](./media/set-role-membership-5.4.png "azure_pg_admin role membership")

+10. If you did not deploy the lab ARM template, you need to create a new database.
+Simply right-click the **Databases** dropdown and select **Create > Database...**.
+Provide `NW` as the database name and the set the owner to the admin user configured in the Azure provisioning step.

 Our configuration in pgAdmin is now complete.

 ### Task 2: Create an ora2pg project structure